NVIDIA/PyProf/README.rst

 PyProf - PyTorch Profiling tool
 ===============================

+    **ANNOUNCEMENT: The default branch for PyProf has changed to 'main'.
+Please update all pulls and PRs accordingly.**

-    **LATEST RELEASE: You are currently working on the master branch which tracks under-development progress towards the next release.
+    **LATEST RELEASE: You are currently working on the main branch which tracks under-development progress towards the next release.
 The latest release of the PyProf is 3.7.0 and is available on branch** `r20.12
     <https://github.com/NVIDIA/PyProf/blob/r20.12>`_.